• Skip to primary navigation

 ricotta added to lemon cake batter then dry ingredients added in a glass bowl on a light grey surface with a blue and white linen and lemons.

-Now add the ricotta and lemon juice, and mix until just combined.
-Finally, add the remaining dry ingredients, mixing until just combined.
-Pour the cake batter into the prepared pan and bake for 45-55 minutes, until the cake is done.
+Add the ricotta and lemon juice, and mix until just combined.
+Finally, add the remaining dry ingredients.

 lemon ricotta cake batter mixed together then added to a springform cake pan on a light grey surface with a blue and white linen and lemons.